internetfriendsforever/workshops.today/tutorials/ppp.md

 </body>
 ```

+3. Save
-2. Go to the web browser and reload the page (nothing happens)
+2. Reload the page in the web browser (nothing happens)
 3. In order to see that the script is actually running, we can use the _console_.
 In Google Chrome: `View -> Developer -> JavaScript console` (keyboard shortcut `alt + cmd + j`)
 4. Write a message to the console:
 ```html